 At Trenton Pet Hospital, we offer a variety of services to care for your pet including health plans.

 At Trenton Pet Hospital, we believe in preventative medicine.
 Providing your pet with the preventative care they need to live happier, longer, healthier lives is exactly why Dr. Jinni believes in the importance of offering health plans, sometimes also referred to as wellness plans.

 What is a health plan?
 Health plans are not insurance; however, we do highly recommend all pets be put on insurance as early on in their life as possible.
 Health plans are created to provide budgeted monthly payments to spread out the cost of annual exams, blood work, urine analysis, and other items that are part of your pet’s yearly health cost.
-Of course, there are definite perks, including cash back on out of plan expenses such as food, products, prescriptions, and services, along with complimentary dental consultations, nail trims*, anal gland expressions* and more!
+Of course, there are definite perks such as FREE unlimited exams, along with complimentary dental consultations!

 To make a complete package for your furry baby, we will be sending you home with a trial insurance voucher, which will give you 4-6 weeks to research medical insurance and consider signing up your pet for one.